 - If you have the Chase Sapphire Preferred or Ink Business Preferred, points can be redeemed for 1.25 cents each toward a travel purchase

 - If you have the Chase Sapphire Reserve, points can be redeemed for 1.5 cents each toward a travel purchase

 That increases the value of your points by 25-50% right there, and you can potentially get even more value out of your points by transferring them to one of the Ultimate Rewards airline or hotel partners (which is my preferred redemption, and where I get the valuation of 1.7 cents per point).
 This includes the following partners:

 Air Canada Aeroplan

 Singapore Airlines KrisFlyer

 Transferring points between cards is easy and can be done online.

 The Ink Business Preferred, Ink Business Cash, and Ink Business Unlimited, are an unbeatable business credit card trio.
-Not only do these cards have great welcome bonuses, but they’re extremely rewarding for everyday spending, and offer some great perks as well.
+Not only do these cards have incredible welcome bonuses, but they’re extremely rewarding for everyday spending, and offer some useful perks as well.

 Hopefully the above answers any questions you may have had about the bonus categories and the transferability of points for Chase’s Ink products.

 If you use Chase Ink Business cards, which bonus categories do you value most?